-The course is a 3 credit course, planned to run in Term A of the Spring semester on Tuesdays and Thursdays between 2:00-5:15 pm.
-It is planned as an in-person class.
-The first class is on Tuesday, January 24.
+The course is a 1.5 credit course, planned to run in Term A of the Summer semester on Tuesdays and Thursdays between 10:20-11:50 pm.
+The first class will be on Tuesday, May 23, 2022.
+There is one makeup class on Friday, June 16, regular time.

 The content is comprised of two distinct blocks.
 The first 6 classes will cover broad media platforms/ ecosystems and explore how they have been transformed by the digital revolution.
-In this section, we cover Broadcasting (Television and Radio), Video games, Search and Social networks/metaverses.
+In this section, we cover Broadcasting (Television and Radio), Video games, Search and Social networks.
 The next four classes are devoted to the four core content domains: Entertainment (film, books, music, etc.), Information (B2B media), News and Advertising.
 Class 11 will focus on 'format innovation' or 'concept development', a topic particularly relevant for the Media industry.
 Most classes will use a case study that we analyze in class, usually connected to a lecture/discussion.
-I will also try to invite a senior corporate executive to give us the practitioner's perspective on the industry.
 We end the course with a summary class including student presentations.

-Class schedule (Tentative)
+Class schedule